Supporting Injured Climbers: A Retention Strategy Gyms Can’t Ignore

 Offer accessible mental support options.

 While referring to a sports psychologist is great, many recreational climbers can’t access one due to availability or cost.
-That’s where scalable tools like Unblocd’s Injury Recovery Course can fill the gap – offering structured, self-paced support for managing fear, frustration, and rebuilding motivation during recovery.
+That’s where scalable tools like Unblocd’s Climbing Injury Recovery Course can fill the gap – offering structured, self-paced support for managing fear, frustration, and rebuilding motivation during recovery.

 Empower your staff with the right knowledge.